locklin/j-linreg-nist/README.md

-Quick test script for linear regression using %. in J, comparison with lapack gels and R (which ).
+Quick test script for linear regression using %. in J, comparison with lapack gels and R (which uses the lapack gels function).

 NIST standards come from here: https://www.itl.nist.gov/div898/strd/lls/lls.shtml